Skip to main content

 Last update:

-You can add HTTP headers in response to a user request.
-For example, to manage caching or to pass service information.
+You can add HTTP headers to the response to a user request.
+For example, to manage caching or pass service information.

 HTTP headers can be hidden from the user.

-If you have CORS validation enabled on the CDN side, the personal headers will be added to the response after validation.
-If the personal header and the header specified in CORS match, the personal header value will be displayed in the response to the user.
-For example, the Access-Control-Allow-Origin header in CORS is set to https://example.com and the personal header value is set to *.
-After the CORS check, the browser will receive the Access-Control-Allow-Origin:*. header in the response.
+If you have CDN-side CORS checking enabled, custom headers will be added to the response after the check.
+If a custom header and a CORS-specified header match, the value of the custom header will be displayed in the response to the user.
+For example, for the Access-Control-Allow-Origin header, the CORS value is set to https://example.com, and the custom header value is *.
+After the CORS check, the Access-Control-Allow-Origin:*..

-2. In the CDN Resources section, open the resource page → Headings tab.
+2. In the CDN Resources section, open the resource page → Headers tab.

-3. In the Headers for Customer block, click Add Header.
+3. In the Client headers block, click Add header.

-4. Enter the title of the header.
-You can use Latin letters, numbers, underscores and hyphens.
+4. Enter the header name.
+You can use Latin letters, numbers, underscores, and hyphens.

-5. Enter the value of the title.
-You can use Latin letters, numbers, underscore, period, slash, colon, hyphen, equals, and space.
-Space can only be added within the value and between words.
-Do not put a space at the beginning and end of a value.
+5. Enter the header value.
+You can use Latin letters, numbers, underscores, dots, slashes, colons, hyphens, equals signs, and spaces.
+Spaces can only be added within the value and between words.
+Do not put a space at the beginning or end of the value.

-6. If you need to add multiple headers, click Add Header and repeat steps 4-5.
+6. If you need to add another header, click Add header and repeat steps 4–5.

-7. If the headers need to be hidden from the user, select them from the list of added headers.
+7. If the added headers need to be hidden from the user, select them from the list.

 8. Click Apply.
-The resource will be in PROCESSING status while the settings are being applied .
-You cannot apply any other settings at this time.
-The settings will be applied when the share changes to ACTIVE status.
+While settings are being applied, the resource will have the PROCESSING status.
+You cannot apply other settings at this time.
+Settings will be applied when the resource transitions to ACTIVE.

 9. Clear the resource cache.